nambona890/namtimer/README.md

-# NamTimer
+# NamTimer 🐾✨
-A simple timer made in C++20 and SDL2, possibly useful for speedrunners or marathoners.
+A simple timer made in C++20 and SDL2, possibly useful for speedrunners or marathoners nya~ (≧▽≦)

-Features a way to easily save your time, saved to the directory you run the executable from.
+Features a way to easily save your time, saved to the directory you run the executable from 🌸🐱.

-## General Controls
+## General Controls 💖
-L - Toggles pause and play.
+L - Toggles pause and play nya~ (≧◡≦)

-M - Resets and pauses the timer.
+M - Resets and pauses the timer meow~ 🐾

-## Controls When Paused
+## Controls When Paused 🌸✨
-Left/Right - Moves the cursor left/right (wraps around).
+Left/Right - Moves the cursor left/right (wraps around) nya~ 🐱

-0-9 - Sets the selected digit to the pressed number.
+0-9 - Sets the selected digit to the pressed number 💖

-Ctrl+0-9 - Loads the corresponding .clk file.
+Ctrl+0-9 - Loads the corresponding .clk file 🌸✨

 Ctrl+Shift+0-9 - Saves the current time to the corresponding .clk file.
-Will ask you to confirm by pressing the same key combination again.
-Press Escape to cancel.
+Will ask you to confirm by pressing the same key combination again meow~ 🐾.
+Press Escape to cancel nya~ (≧▽≦)

-## UDP Socket (port 7693 by default)
+## UDP Socket (port 7693 by default) 💻🐱
-Sending 'PPPPPPPP' will toggle pause and play.
+Sending 'PPPPPPPP' will toggle pause and play 🌸✨

-Sending 'RRRRRRRR' will reset and pause the timer.
+Sending 'RRRRRRRR' will reset and pause the timer nya~ 🐾

-## Screenshots
+## Screenshots 🌸
 ![NamTimer while it is playing.](timerplay.png)

 ![NamTimer while it is paused, the selection cursor is visible.](timerpause.png)